Scaling Continual Learning to 300+ Tasks with Bi-Level Routing Mixture-of-Experts: Experiments

 \textbf{Effect of MoE architecture.} As shown in Table~\ref{tab:moe_ab}, we conduct a comprehensive ablation study to validate the effect of the MoE architecture in CaRE.
 First, instead of instantiating a new task-specific router for each arriving task, we employ a channel‑expansion router \cite{wang2025sema} that enlarges the channel dimension of a single shared router for every new task, while removing all class perceptrons.
 This variant is denoted as ``Single Router".
 Results show a dramatic performance drop, indicating that a single router cannot adequately accommodate knowledge from an increasing number of tasks.
 Second, we eliminate the dynamic gating mechanism of the router in MoE, i.e., we directly select \textbf{K} task-specific experts via the class perceptrons and sum their outputs.
 This model is referred to as ``w/o Gate".
 It can be observed that performance declines noticeably without the MoE gating mechanism.
 Increasing the number of task-specific experts (\textbf{K} from 1 to 3) without gating further degrades performance, since simple unweighted summation may yield task-incompatible representations.
-Overall, these results collectively demonstrate the importance of the MoE architecture in our method. \textbf{Effect of the number of activated router networks.} We evaluate the impact of the number of router networks activated during the forward pass in each BR-MoE layer, corresponding to the hyper-parameter $\textbf{M}$ introduced in Section~\ref{sec:moe}.
-In addition to the default $\textbf{M}$=$2$ (baseline), we test $\textbf{M}$=$1$, $3$, and $4$, respectively.
-We also construct an alternative model which only activates a single router network ($\textbf{M}$=$1$) but activates twice as many adapters (experts).
-As shown in Table~\ref{tab:num_routers}, increasing $\textbf{M}$ from $1$ to $2$ yields a notable improvement of $1.37\%$ in $\bar{\mathcal{A}}$ and $1.20\%$ in $\mathcal{A}_B$.
-This confirms that reusing historical routers effectively enhances long-sequence evaluations, aligning with the discussion in Section~\ref{sec:discuss}.
-However, further increasing $\textbf{M}$ to $3$ and $4$ leads to a gradual performance decline, suggesting that more router networks may introduce irrelevant information.
-Furthermore, the variant with $\textbf{M}=1$ with twice as many experts does not outperform the default $\textbf{M}=2$ setup.
-Although the total number of activated experts is similar, the latter leverages previously trained router networks to selectively compose features from historical experts, thereby better integrating cross-task knowledge.
-These results further validate the effectiveness of our bi-level routing mechanism.
+Overall, these results collectively demonstrate the importance of the MoE architecture in our method.